 There are a number of unknowns in Canada concerning unquantified sources of PFOS, PFOA, and LC-PFCAs.
-A potentially large number of unreported sources may have been releasing or may have the potential to release these substances into the environment, such as abandoned/closed or illegal waste sites, municipal wastewater effluents, and landfill leachate.
-In addition, the amount currently in the market, contained in consumer products, or released through storm water or wastewater is not well known.
+A potentially large number of unreported sources may have been releasing or may have the potential to release these substances into the environment, such as abandoned/closed or illegal waste sites, sites where AFFF was used, municipal wastewater effluents, and landfill leachate.
+In addition, the amount currently in the market, contained in consumer products or released through storm water or wastewater, is not well known.
 PFOS, PFOA, and LC-PFCAs in commercial and residential products are not reported or tracked; therefore, sources may go unidentified and perpetuate their distribution in the environment.

 While certain sampling of PFOS, PFOA, and LC-PFCAs in Great Lakes air, precipitation, water, sediment, fish and wildlife species occurs, routine monitoring in environmental media is needed.
 Current monitoring in the Great Lakes may not be sufficient to detect environmental trends, and existing monitoring should be assessed to determine its adequacy to address key gaps in understanding.
-Scientists still do not have a complete understanding of what happens to PFOS, PFOA, and LC-PFCAs in the environment, or how these substances move through the environment (e.g. sediment to fish, water to fish, sediment/water to food to fish) and at what rate (e.g. half-lives in fish by species).
-Such additional data should be collected in the Great Lakes, on time series and scales that allow for the development of comprehensive data sets that can be used to further manage and reduce concentrations in the environment.
+Scientists do not have a complete understanding of what happens to PFOS, PFOA, and LC-PFCAs in the environment, or how these substances move through the environment (e.g. sediment to fish, water to fish, sediment/water to food to fish) and at what rate (e.g. half-lives in fish by species).
+Additional data is needed in the Great Lakes, on time series and scales, to develop comprehensive data sets to inform further management action to reduce concentrations in the environment.
 While many risk mitigation and management activities and other efforts (e.g. remediation, characterization, fate-transport modelling) for certain PFOS, PFOA, and LC-PFCAs are being established, enhanced monitoring and surveillance under federal and provincial programs are necessary to inform regulatory decisions.
-Furthermore, additional toxicity and exposure data for PFOS, PFOA, and LC-PFCAs is needed.
-Additional understanding is specifically needed for mammalian, avian, and aquatic life toxicity, as well as health effects data relevant to human health (ITT, 2015; IARC, 2016).
-Wildlife predators may be at risk from eating fish in the Great Lakes that contain PFOS in their tissues at levels that exceed the FEQG for protecting predatory mammals and birds (ECCC, 2018).
+Additional data to gain a better understanding of mammalian, avian, and aquatic life toxicity, as well as health effects data relevant to human health is needed (ITT, 2015; IARC, 2016).
+Wildlife predators may be at risk from eating fish in the Great Lakes that contain PFOS in their tissues at levels that exceed the FEQG for protecting predatory mammals and birds (ECCC, 2018a).

 Current chemical data collected by federal, provincial, Indigenous, and other government programs are not consistent, standardized, or structured.
-Working to ensure better uniformity of data would be helpful in ensuring that independent data collection actions can be aggregated for more rigorous analysis and to identify remaining gaps.
-For example, while PFOS, PFOA, and LC-PFCAs are collected in various media (e.g. air, water, land, biota), there currently is no repository for such data in a structured way in which either government or external stakeholders can analyze the data to determine remaining concerns.
+Working to ensure better uniformity of data would be helpful to ensure that independent data collection actions can be aggregated for more rigorous analysis and to identify remaining gaps.
+For example, while PFOS, PFOA, and LC-PFCAs are collected in various media (e.g. air, water, land, biota), there currently is no accessible, structured repository for such data which allows government or external stakeholders to analyze the data to determine remaining concerns.
 PFOS and PFOA are the most researched chemicals of this large group of chemicals that are not yet well characterized.
-Establishing and using a database would allow for the collection of various research efforts that identify chemical unknowns (such as chemical properties, fate and transport characteristics), and enhance understanding of the impact of risk management activities taken thus far.
+Establishing an accessible, structured database would facilitate the collection and collaboration of various research efforts to identify chemical unknowns (such as chemical properties, fate and transport characteristics), and enhance understanding of the impact of risk management activities taken thus far.